ManiAm/VENTOS_Public/README.md

 To be able to run C3PO project, you should make some modifications in Veins source code:

-**Step 1:** In the IDE, open Veins project and go to src/modules/mobility/traci/TraCIScenarioManager.h and find void executeOneTimestep(), and then change it to virtual void executeOneTimestep();
+**Step 1:** In the IDE, open Veins project and go to src/modules/mobility/traci/TraCIScenarioManager.h file.
+Find 'void executeOneTimestep()', and then change it to virtual void executeOneTimestep();

-**Step 2:** go to src/modules/mobility/traci/TraCIScenarioManager.cc and find method init_traci().
+**Step 2:** go to src/modules/mobility/traci/TraCIScenarioManager.cc and find method 'init_traci()'.
 In the body of the method, find the if statement and change it from

 		if ((apiVersion == 3) || (apiVersion == 5)) {
 			MYDEBUG << "TraCI server \"" << serverVersion << "\" reports API version " << apiVersion << endl;